bridgecrew-perf6/deploy_web_app_cloudformation/README.md

 # server-params.json and final-project.yaml
 These files will create a launch configuration, auto scaling group, load balancer, target groups, listeners, an IAM role for the ec2 instances, and the security groups.
 You can change the parameters by changing the params.json file to fit your needs.

+The user data that is used in the launch configuration will start an apache2 server and download a zip file from s3.
+This file can be switch to fit your needs accordingly.

 # create.sh and update.sh
 You can use these scripts to create and update your cloudformation stack by adding